nicholaswmin/dyno/README.md

 ## Overview

-It repeatedly runs a *task* function, for a specified *duration*.
+It repeatedly runs a *task* function, for a specified *duration*,
+across multiple threads.

 The test is succesful if it ends without creating a *cycle backlog*.
-The provided task is run across multiple threads.

 ```js
 // example